wjthompso/nlp-toolkit/README.md

-# nlp-toolkit
-This is a list of NLP tools and visualization elements.
+This is a collection of tools I've built for contract work.
+The relevant data for the contract work is private, but the tools are not.